hyperfiddle/electric-fiddle/src/electric_tutorial/system_properties.md

 FAQ: "It seems scary that Electric blurs the lines between client and server?"
 * I reject "blurs the line", in our opinion the boundary is *precise and clear*
 * In fact, Electric v3 allows the programmer to draw much more intricate boundaries than ever before
-* Electric is a surgical tool offering *tremendous precision* - it is not "blurry"
+* **Electric is a surgical tool offering *tremendous precision* in how we specify network state distribution - it is not "blurry"**

 Network transparent composition is not the heavy, leaky abstraction you might think it is